 There are a number of tents and rudimentary structures surrounded by some basic fencing.
-Once again we need to confirm that this is in fact the Makgadigadi Adventure camp, signage is not a priority around these parts…
+Once again we need to confirm that this is in fact the Makgadigadi Adventure camp.
+Signage is not a priority around these parts…

 The reception and bar are closed.
+The pool is empty.
 There are no other guests.
-The pool is empty.
-It does not appear as if they are in fact doing business at this time, however, we manage to smooth things out.
+It does not appear as if they are in fact doing business at this time.
+Luckily, we manage to smooth things out.